LaTarence Dunbar: College career

 After a red shirt year and a year as a back-up, Dunlap started for three years as a wide receiver for TCU.

 While playing football at TCU, Dunbar also ran track, winning the 60 meter high hurdles at the 2002 Southwest Track Invitational.
 As noted on the Conference USA website, "the victory for Dunbar was a bit of a surprise, as the TCU football standout practiced for just two days before taking the track on Saturday."
 Dunbar later set the school record in that event (running the 60 meter high hurdles in 7.88 seconds); it was a school record not broken for 14 years.

 Professional career

 Dunbar was selected by the Atlanta Falcons in the sixth round, with the 196th overall pick, of the 2003 NFL Draft.
 He officially signed with the team on June 16, 2003.
 He played in five games for the Falcons in 2003, recording four solo tackles.
 Dunbar was placed on injured reserve on December 5, 2003.
 He was waived on June 2, 2004.

 Dunbar signed with the Cleveland Browns on June 14, 2004.
 He was waived on August 16, 2004.

 Dunbar was signed to the practice squad of the Seattle Seahawks on December 1, 2004.

 Dunbar signed with the Houston Texans on June 8, 2005.
 He was waived/injured by the Texans on August 30 and reverted to injured reserve the next day.
 He was waived on September 3, 2005.

-After sports

-Since his NFL career, Dunbar has dedicated his time in local communities by helping the city of Dallas unite with his nonprofit school, CCWOA.